JabRef/jabref/docs/development-strategy.md

 To ensure high code-quality,

 * we follow the principles of [Java by Comparison](https://java.by-comparison.com/).
-* we follow the principles of [Effetcive Java](https://www.oreilly.com/library/view/effective-java-3rd/9780134686097/).
+* we follow the principles of [Effective Java](https://www.oreilly.com/library/view/effective-java-3rd/9780134686097/).
 * we use [Design Pattners](https://java-design-patterns.com/patterns/) when applicable.
 * we document our design decisions using the lightweight architectural decision records [MADR](https://adr.github.io/madr/).
 * we review each external pull request by at least two [JabRef Core Developers](https://github.com/JabRef/jabref/blob/master/DEVELOPERS).

+Read on on our automated quality checks at [Code Quality](code-quality.md).

 ## Continuos integration